jefferyokpala/Excel-Project-HR-Employee-Attrition/README.md

 ## Data Source

 I obtained the dataset of a company’s HR Employee Attrition on Kaggle, and it can be found [here](https://www.kaggle.com/datasets/patelprashant/employee-attrition).
-It contains 35 columns and 1,470 rows detailing the characteristics of the employees in the company.
-The analysis aims to identify key characteristics of employees that indicate a high likelihood of their leaving the company.

-## Tools
+## Tool

 Microsoft Excel